superblocksteam/terraform-google-superblocks/README.md

 ```

 #### Scaling
 Google will automatically scale your Cloud Run instances based on traffic.
-To configure the minimum and maximum number of instances the agent can scale to, add
+To configure the minimum and maximum number of instances the agent can scale to, add these variables to your Terraform module
 ```
 container_min_capacity    = "1"
 container_max_capacity    = "5"